rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 +------------+---------+----------------------+------+-----------+-----------+
 ```

-If so, you're looking good so far!
+If you do, you are looking good!

-## The Rest Of It
+## The rest of it

 From this point, you can easily use the capters from our "LXD Production Server" to continue on.
 There are some things on a workstation setup though that we need to pay less attention to.
 Here are the recommended chapters to get you going: